History of Buddhism - Gotama's Story

 Peace - the bottom line of Buddhism

-For a long time Buddhists formed a minor religious school in Northern India, one that taught the peaceful actions of their founder:
+For a long time Buddhists formed a minor religious school in only Northern India, that taught the peaceful beliefs of the founder:

 Brief History of Buddhism Buddhist Enlightenment

-But it wasn't too attractive for the the constantly fighting Indo-Aryan warriors in 4th century BC Northern India.
+But it wasn't attractive for the still fighting Indo-Aryan warriors in 4th century BC Northern India.

-Not surprisingly, Alexander and his generals preferred to deal with less violent Buddhist rulers.
+Not surprisingly, Alexander and his generals preferred to deal with the less violent Buddhist rulers.

 Greco-Buddhist interaction